 - Include relevant data in your job posting.
 Again, this means including the keywords, terms and concepts job seekers are searching for most: Salary, benefits, location, job type and employment type.

 - Where possible, send that data in a structured format.
+Again, CareerBuilder automatically structures data in the job postings on its site.
 Review Google’s published schema, and if your applicant tracking system (ATS) does not currently have these fields available, set up meetings with your provider to better understand their roadmap.

 - Post your jobs with trusted partners.
 It’s important to choose partners who understand the evolution of the marketplace and can help you get the most from your job postings.
 CareerBuilder has entire teams dedicated to taking unstructured data from a job posting and putting it into a structured format on your behalf.